ckan/ckan/README.md

 # Small Media CKAN Notes

-1. `vagrant up` should get you a working local install.
+1. `vagrant up` should get you a working local install
-2. `vagrant ssh` to login to the vagrant machine.
+2. `vagrant ssh` to login to the vagrant machine
 3. From the `/vagrant` directory (which is the default), run `paster serve /etc/ckan/default/ckan.ini`
 4. Visit the app at http://192.168.33.10:5000/